 This is a question that’s still under debate by a lot of people, and usually depends on the goals of your exercise (strength, muscular endurance, power, muscle growth etc.).

 For the purposes of this beginning program, about 60 seconds of rest between sets is perfect.

 If you have any other questions, feel free to leave a comment or send me a message (I read every and reply to every legitimate email).

-Keeping Spirits High: You Aren’t Being Judged on Your First Day at the Gym
+Keeping Spirits High: What If You Feel Judged at the Gym?

-Let me start by reassuring you: you aren’t being judged.
+Let me start by reassuring you: you probably aren’t being judged.
 People in the gym are usually dialed into their own workouts.
 Headphones are in, weights are moving, and probably no one is looking at you.

 In fact, if anyone does look at you, they’re more likely to think “way to go” than anything else.
 People in the gym, especially the super in-shape people, are usually super supportive.